 Social Distancing Either Works or Makes It Worse

-Regardless of when the authorities imposed travel bans, COVID-19 was coming.
-Delayed, yes.
-Consistent with the studies previously conducted, we now see an outbreak occurring at an alarming rate.
+Consistent with the previously published studies, an outbreak is occurring at an alarming rate.

 Reducing virus transmission can be accomplished by social distancing in schools, workplaces, and mass gatherings (Qualls et al.).
-Increasing the physical distance or reducing close contact frequency in dense community settings can lessen virus transmission by up to 23% (Ahmed, Zviedrite, & Uzicanin).
+Increasing physical distance or reducing close contact frequency in dense community settings can lessen virus transmission by up to 23% (Ahmed et al.).

 Community Quarantine Is Not Enough to Contain COVID-19

-Social distancing, at this time, is not slowing down the rise of confirmed cases.
+Social distancing, at this time, is not slowing down the increasing number of confirmed cases.
 It is going to get worse before getting better.
 COVID-19 pandemic has an end, but at what cost to human life and the economy?

 No man is an island.
 At some point, someone in the household has to go out.
 I live alone, which is why I still go out to buy food and other necessities.
 At any given time, I could pick up the virus somewhere – touching elevator control buttons, grocery items, money, and so on.
 Heck, I could even bring back the virus by stepping on them, literally.

 If you think you are safer working at home, think twice.
-As more people get infected, the risk of you or I contracting the disease also increases.
+As more people get infected, the risk of you and I contracting the disease also increases.

 Am I scared, worried?
 Of course, and that is a good thing.
 Fear makes me cautious and less likely to neglect preventive measures.